awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

   + Windows Server: `c:\\ProgramData\\Amazon\\CloudWatchAgent\\Logs\\amazon-cloudwatch-agent.log`

   The CloudWatch agent automatically rotates the log file that it creates\.
 A log file is rotated out when it reaches 100 MB in size\.
 The agent keeps the rotated log files for up to seven days, and it keeps as many as five backup log files that have been rotated out\.
 Backup log files have a timestamp appended to their filename\.
 The timestamp shows the date and time that the file was rotated out: for example, `amazon-cloudwatch-agent-2018-06-08T21-01-50.247.log.gz`\.
 + `omit_hostname` – Optional\.
-By default, the hostname is published as a dimension of metrics that are collected by the agent\.
-Set this value to `true` to prevent the hostname from being published as a dimension\.
+By default, the hostname is published as a dimension of metrics that are collected by the agent, unless you are using the `append_dimensions` field in the `metrics` section\.
+Set `omit_hostname ` to `true` to prevent the hostname from being published as a dimension even if you are are not using `append_dimensions`\.
 The default value is `false`\.
 + `run_as_user` – Optional\.
 Specifies a user to use to run the CloudWatch agent\.
 If you don't specify this parameter, the root user is used\.
 This option is valid only on Linux servers\.

   If you specify this option, the user must exist before you start the CloudWatch agent\.
 For more information, see [Running the CloudWatch Agent as a Different User](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-run-as-user)\.
++ `user_agent` – Optional\.
+Specifies the `user-agent` string that is used by the CloudWatch agent when it makes API calls to the CloudWatch backend\.
+The default value is a string consisting of the agent version, the version of the Go programming language that was used to compile the agent, the runtime operating system and architecture, the build time, and the plugins enabled\.

 The following is an example of an `agent` section\.